yilish/yilish.github.io_memo/index.md

 # Yili's Homepage

+### Dec 5th update:
+I've successfully applied a umass email account!
+You can also contact me thru yilish [at] umass [dot] edu.

 Hello, I'm Yili Shen, and I'm a third-year undergrad at School of Software Engineering 💻, Tongji University, advised by A. Prof. Hongfei Fan.